void

 Wiener Zeitung,4.12.1915

-Kohn is given as an example of someone who was a Jew like Feldkurat Katz, but that this in itself was not very important.
-The author also adds that Kohn even was a friend of Machar.
-Moreover he informs that Katz had an even more colourful past than the famous archbishop.
+Kohn is given as an example of someone who was a Jew like Feldkurat Katz but added that this in itself was not very important.
+The author of The Good Soldier Švejk also states that Kohn was a friend of Machar.
+Moreover, he informs that Katz had an even more colourful past than the famous archbishop.

 Background

-Kohn was professor of church law and theology, and between 1892 and 1904 archbishop of Olomouc.
+Kohn was a professor of church law and theology and between 1892 and 1904 archbishop of Olomouc.
 He was of Jewish descent but his grandfather had converted to Catholicism.
-The family were Czech-speaking and of humble origins but thanks to grants the gifted and diligent young man got a good education and we was consecrated as a priest in 1871.
-After serving in various parishes, holding positions at the university of Olomouc and at the city's archdiocese, he was finally elected archbishop in 1892.
-He was the first non-noble holding the seat for 300 years, and his election was therefore popular amongst the population, particularly the Czechs.
+The family were Czech-speaking and of humble origins but thanks to grants the gifted and diligent young man got a good education and was consecrated as a priest in 1871.
+After serving in various parishes, holding positions at the University of Olomouc and at the city's archdiocese, he was finally elected archbishop in 1892.
+He was the first non-noble to hold the seat in 300 years, and his election was therefore popular amongst the general population, and particularly the Czechs.

-Kohn gradually fell out with parts of the Catholic church hierarchy, he was for instance not well thought of in Vienna due to his common and Jewish background.
-Kohn notes in his autobiography that Eduard Taaffe, the Minister-President in Cisleithanien made the following comment about his election as archbishop: Und hat er sich schon getauft lassen? (and has he already had himself baptised?)
+Kohn gradually fell out with parts of the Catholic Church hierarchy.
+He was, for instance, not well thought of in Vienna due to his common and Jewish background.
+Kohn notes in his autobiography that Eduard Taaffe, the Minister-President in Cisleithania made the following comment about his election as archbishop: Und hat er sich schon getauft lassen?
+(And has he already had himself baptised?)

 Kohn was a capable administrator and the economy of the archdiocese improved, but soon revealed himself as headstrong and even despotic, and often took disciplinary measures against those he believed undermined him.
-He was increasingly criticised, also in the press, and after the so-called Rectus affair in 1903 he was called to Rome for a consultation with the Pope.
-The case even appeared in Reichsrat, see Parlament.
-In this particular controversy Kohn had sued a man based on a critical anonymous letter to the newspaper Rectus, but it soon became obvious that he had accused the wrong person.
+He was increasingly criticised, also in the press, and after the so-called Rectus affair in 1903, he was called to Rome for a consultation with the Pope.
+The case even reached Reichsrat.
+In this particular controversy, Kohn had sued a man based on a critical anonymous letter to the newspaper Rectus, but it soon became obvious that he had accused the wrong person.

-He was summoned to Rome and the Pope asked Kohn to give up his position and in 1904 he bowed to the pressure, and moved to the castle Ehrenhausen in Styria.
-Here he spent the rest of his life and dedicated his time to scientific studies.
-In his will the left parts of his fortune to the Czech university in Brno.
+He was summoned to Rome and the Pope asked Kohn to give up his position, and in 1904 he bowed to the pressure.
+He moved to the castle Ehrenhausen in Styria where he spent the rest of his life and dedicated his time to scientific studies.
+In his will, he left parts of his fortune to the Czech university in Brno.

 Support from J. S. Machar